-3.3.3 LCH PPS arrangements
+3.3.3 LCH Protected Payments System arrangements

-LCH Limited (LCH) is a UK-based central counterparty (CCP) that offers central clearing for a range of products, including over-the-counter interest rate derivatives and inflation swaps.
-LCH settles Australian dollar transactions, typically variation margin payments, across its ESA in RITS.
-LCH also operates an Australian 'Protected Payments System' (PPS) that facilitates the settlement of Australian dollar obligations directly between ESAs held at the Bank.
-12 During the assessment period, another three major Australian banks began to use the Australian PPS.
-As a result, all four major Australian banks now settle their Australian dollar obligations with LCH using the Australian PPS, rather than via correspondent banking arrangements.
-The volume of obligations settled using the Australian PPS could increase during the next assessment period, when LCH is expected to begin clearing deliverable foreign-exchange options.
+LCH Limited Ltd (LCH) is a UK-based central counterparty (CCP) that offers central clearing for a range of products, including over-the-counter interest rate derivatives and inflation swaps through its SwapClear service.
+LCH settles AUD transactions, typically variation margin payments, across its ESA in RITS.
+LCH also operates an Australian 'Protected Payments System' (PPS) that enables the settlement of AUD obligations directly between ESAs held at the Bank.19 During the assessment period, a fifth Australian bank began to use the Australian PPS, allowing the settlement of AUD obligations with LCH directly using its ESA.
+Going forward, the Bank expects any direct participants of LCH's SwapClear service with an active ESA (and which joined since LCH Ltd was licensed to offer the SwapClear service in Australia) to settle their AUD obligations using the Australian PPS.

-3.3.4 eftpos Batch
+3.3.4 CLSClearedFX service